About Two Little Hands

 We are family

 Behind the scenes at Two Little Hands, family is what it’s all about!
 Rachel and her dad, Lex, write original songs for the shows.
 Her little brother, Aaron, produces them.
-Her husband and brother both film and edit the videos, which feature Rachel’s children, Emilie’s children (Alex and Zak), and a host of cousins.
+Her husband and brother both film and edit the videos, which feature Rachel’s children, Emilie’s children (Alex, Zak, Eliza, and Spencer), and a host of cousins.
 Over the years, almost all of Rachel’s eight siblings and their kids have been involved in making the shows.
+Newest family member to the team is brother, Christian, who heads up the company as COO, and is also part of the creativity and magic that is a daily part of Two Little Hands.

 You are family, too